Board of Management

 Tel: 61 2 94181388

 Michael Kokinos is an Anthroposophic Physiotherapist, certified at the Goetheanum in 2015.
 He practices craniosacral therapy and is a founding member of the International Anthroposophic Network for Cranio-Sacral Therapy (IAN-CST).
-He is the director of Blue Sky Therapies – an intergrative health clinic with offices in Melbourne and Katherine.
+He is the director of Blue Sky Therapies – an intergrative health clinic with offices in Melbourne, Noosa and Katherine.
 He is also a member of the International Association of Anthroposophic Body Therapies (IAABT : www.iaabt-medsektion.net/en/)

-He also holds a Masters of Health Management and has served as an advisor to the Australian Government on a number of ministerial boards in the fields of public health, disability and rural/remote health.
-He is a regular faculty member in the annual IPMT training in Anthroposophic Medicine, teaching therapists in Autralia and kindergarden/primary teachers about salutogenesis in early childhood education in India.
+He holds a Masters of Health Management and has served as an advisor to the Australian Government on a number of ministerial boards in the fields of public health, disability and rural/remote primary health care .
+He is a regular faculty member in the annual IPMT training in Anthroposophic Medicine, teaching therapists in Australia and kindergarden/primary teachers about salutogenesis in early childhood education in India.

 A section of his masters was looking at research into health promotion in schools.
 Michael works as a consultant with Steiner schools internationally specialising in the use of rhythm and movement in the curriculum..
-Michael also works in NT Indigenous community development and is the project manager for a Steiner Inspired Creche project in Arnhem land communities.
+Michael also works in NT Indigenous community development and trauma rehabilitation and is the project manager for a Steiner inspired creche project in Arnhem land communities.